Your Wife Wants You to Get a Fancy new Gas Grill

 This is an especially good time for buying BBQ’s.
 It’s true that the big sales start in November, but last fall trade tariffs raised the price on many steel consumer products.
 Now that the tariffs have been lifted on North American items the best BBQ’s are available again at reasonable prices.

-Tips on buying a BBQ
+Tips on selecting a BBQ

 The first thing you need to do is figure out what your cooking needs are.
 What kind of foods do you cook?
 How many people do you cook for?
 How much space do you have?
 Do you prefer wood, briquettes or gas for fuel?
 Will it be built-in or free standing?
 How much money can you spend?
 And lastly, how do you want it to look.
 Answer these questions and you will narrow down your appropriate choices.